 Treasures From The Rare Book Room

-Newcastle Library’s heritage collection contains more than 440,000 items in various formats, from mayoral portraits and Snowball’s plate glass negatives to the original Menzie’s declaration and the Creer & Berkley archive of subdivision maps.
-In these podcasts we explore Treasures from the Rare Book Room.
-A wide range of Newcastle’s stories have been digitised and can be found online at our Newcastle Collections Online website.
+Newcastle Library’s heritage collection contains more than 440,000 items in various formats, from mayoral portraits and Snowball’s plate glass negatives to the original Menzies' declaration and the Creer and Berkeley archive of subdivision maps.
+In these podcasts we explore some of the Treasures from the Rare Book Room.
+A wide range of Newcastle’s stories have been digitised and can be found online at Newcastle Collections Online.

 Episode One: In this episode, Kerrie Shaw our resident Digitisation Specialist is joined by Dr Anne Llewellyn and Vera Deacon to explore Australian Lepidoptera and their transformations drawn from the life and the Scott family who created this natural history work.

 Episode Two: Join us in the this podcast as we discuss two topics many of us find close to our hearts, food, and cocktails.
 The two Newcastle Libraries treasures which inspire this chat are - The Savoy Cocktail Book by Harry Craddock, published in 1933 and 500 Sandwiches by Florence A Cowles, published in 1929 .
 Both books are part of the Roland Pope bequest of the library’s collection.
 Join Amorelle from Slow Foods and Carl Kenzler brewer and spirit maker as they discuss cocktails and sandwiches.

 Episode Three: In 1922, Florence made her début with the British National Opera Company.
 At short notice, without stage or orchestral rehearsal, she replaced the lead singer as Brünnhilde in Wagner's The Valkyrie.
 She was an instant and lasting success.
 In 1952 she moved to Newcastle and took up a teaching position at the newly formed Newcastle branch of the New South Wales State Conservatorium of Music.